Renda02/memory-game/README.md

 ## Matrix color game

 A simple application where user has to spot a different color, clicks on it which then next stage .
 Think of this application as simple an eye-test.
+[Live Demo]('https://eye-test-game.netlify.app/')

 ## `Details on the game`